-Many individuals retain a criminal defense attorney to represent them prior to the first appearance.
+Many individuals retain a criminal defense attorney to represent them prior to the first appearance hearing.

 A special courtroom is set up at the Orient Road Jail and another special courtroom is set up at the Faulkenburg Road Jail.
 The judge that oversees the proceedings is located at the main courthouse in Tampa.
 Video and audio equipment is then used to connect the three courtrooms.

-An assistant public defender is typically at each jail facility and a third public defender is typically in the main courtroom with the judge and prosecutor.
-Private attorneys typically appear at the main courtroom even though their clients are at the jail facility.
+An assistant public defender is typically present at each jail facility and a third public defender is typically in the main courtroom with the judge and prosecutor.
+Private attorneys typically appear at the main courtroom even when their clients are at the Orient Road Jail or the Faulkenburg Road ail.
 The public can also attend first appearance court by going to the main courtroom.

 The summary provided here is presented only for informational purposes.
 New administrative orders or procedures may apply.
 No one should rely on this information without talking to a Tampa criminal defense attorney experienced in handling emergency bond hearings in Hillsborough County, FL.

 Contact an attorney at the Sammis Law Firm to discuss the particular facts and circumstances of your case.
 Retaining an attorney prior to the bond hearing is often the best way to make sure a reasonable bond is set or that an individual is released ROR (or on a signature bond without posting any money) when appropriate.